Privacy

 Sub-Contract Processing

-Swimming Matters uses the following organisations, who process your personal data, in order for us to be able to enhance the level of service we offer to you.
-All organisations which Swimming Matters work with comply to the relevant legislation, including the General Data Protection Regulations (GDPR), and are monitored and audited frequently.
-For information on their privacy polices see each of the links below
+Swimming Matters uses the following organisations, who process your personal data in order for us to enhance the level of service we offer to you.
+All organisations we work with comply with the relevant legislation, including the UK General Data Protection Regulation (UK GDPR), and are monitored and audited regularly.

 Google